gzaber/ssia_app/README.md

 flutter pub get
 ```

-Use the following command to update all the dependencies to the latest compatible versions:
+Use the following command to update to the latest compatible versions of all the dependencies :

 ```
 flutter pub upgrade